Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: More related works and compared methods

-\textbf{Gaussian.} The training of the so-called Gaussian method with RS~\cite{cohen2019certified} simply includes the cross-entropy loss on Gaussian corrupted samples.
-The proposed SPACTE leveraging the Gaussian method in each head is described in \cref{alg}, which will be introduced in detail in the subsequent section.
-Following the notations in \cref{alg}, we exemplify the corresponding optimization problem in the form of expected risk minimization as follows:
+\textbf{Gaussian.} The training of the Gaussian method with RS~\cite{cohen2019certified} simply includes the cross-entropy loss on Gaussian corrupted samples.
+SOME leveraging the Gaussian method in each head is described in \cref{alg:some}, and we exemplify the corresponding optimization problem in the form of expected risk minimization as follows:

-\textbf{Consistency.} The training of the Consistency method with RS~~\cite{jeong2020consistency} introduces two regularization terms to additionally restrict the predictive consistency in $\mathcal{N}(\mathbf{x},\sigma^2I)$.
-Given a classifier $f:\mathbb{R}^d\mapsto\mathbb{R}^K$, the optimization problem of Consistency is formulated as:
+\textbf{Consistency.} The training of the Consistency method with RS~~\cite{jeong2020consistency} introduces two regularization terms to additionally restrict the predictive consistency in $\mathcal{N}(\mathbf{x},\sigma^2\boldsymbol{I})$.
+Given a classifier $f:\mathbb{R}^d\mapsto\mathbb{R}^C$, the optimization objective is formulated as: